Why do I have to keep my bladder full?

 Produce that has the highest pesticide residues are listed below.
 You should buy these fruits and vegetables as organic options whenever possible:

 For a comprehensive list of irritants, click here.

 While food choices are always important, so is the need to exercise.
 We recommend that patients get at least 150 minutes of moderate intensity or 75 minutes of vigorous intensity aerobic exercise (walking, jogging, cycling, swimming) each week.
 In addition, two to three resistance exercise (lifting weights) sessions each week involving moderate to vigorous intensity exercises targeting the major muscle groups.

-If you have been diagnosed with cancer and would like to learn more about radiation therapy, contact the Austin Center for Radiation Oncology to schedule a consultation with Dr. Richard Garza.
+If you have been diagnosed with cancer and would like to learn more about radiation therapy, contact the Austin Center for Radiation Oncology to schedule a consultation.